btrieger/Aggregations-with-Elasticsearch-and-Kibana/README.md

 #### MovingFn Aggregations
 MovingFn aggregations allow you to apply a script against the output of histogram or date histogram with a moving window.

-For example if you wanted to get the average sum of a price over a sliding 3 month time perido that included the next and previous month.
+For example if you wanted to get the average sum of unit prices over a sliding 3 month time period that included the next and previous month.
 We could do the following:
 ```http
 POST ecommerce_data/_search
 {